Waterblokey/cse15l-lab-reports/Lab-Report-1-Remote-Access-and-FileSystem.md

 bash: cd: /home/lecture1/messages/en-us.txt: Not a directory [user@sahara ~/lecture1]$
 ```
-This command was run in the home directory.
+This command was run in the lecture1 directory.
 I got this output because there was an error. en-us.txt is not a directory, so cd was unable to change to it.
 This resulted in it printing the input back out, and keeping the working directory the same.
 **ls**
 No arguments:
 ```